-Any parts of the car less than 100mm from the car centre plane and more than 500mm behind the rear wheel centre line must be situated between 200mm and 400mm above the reference plane.
+Any parts of the car less than 100mm from the car centre plane and more than 500mm behind the rear wheel centre line must be situated between 200mm and 400mm above the reference plane and no more than 710mm behind the rear wheel centre line.

-With the exception of the last 150mm of the tailpipes described in Article 5.8, there must be no bodywork in an area less than 100mm from the car centre plane, more than 200mm behind the rear wheel centre line and between 400mm and 550mm above the reference plane.
+With the exception of the last 150mm of the tailpipes described in Article 5.8, there must be no bodywork in an area less than 100mm from the car centre plane, more than 200mm behind the rear wheel centre line and between 400mm and 600mm above the reference plane.